 The Principles of Supply Chain Security

 The NCSC and CPNI jointly propose a series of 12 principles, designed to help you establish effective control and oversight of your supply chain.
 The guidance covers cyber, physical and people security.
-An infographic is also available in the guidance section below.
+An infographic is also available.

-Procuring the Services of a Sepecialist Security Consultant
+Procuring the Services of a Specialist Security Consultant

 Security is an essential element of any project concerning the creation, modification, improvement or disposal of a built asset.
 CPNI has produced guidance on aspects of sourcing, procuring, tasking and retaining specialist security consultants.
 It highlights issues that need to be considered ranging from acceptance of the project scope and requirements, to details of resourcing, fees structure and insurance.